 Incentive schemes for employees can vary from business to business and can include both monetary and non-monetary rewards.
-They are usually implemented within a specific time frame and encourage staff to work towards specific targets.
+They’re usually implemented within a specific time frame and encourage staff to work towards specific targets.

-In Globoforce’s 2016 survey ‘Employee Experience as a Business Driver’, 46% of HR professionals claimed retention and turnover as one of the major issues within their business.
+In SHRM/Globoforce’s 2018 survey ‘Using Recognition and Other Workplace Efforts to Engage Employees’, 47% of HR professionals claimed retention and turnover as one of the major issues within their business.
 By using an employee incentive scheme, many businesses can combat this issue by improving morale, keeping productivity high and retaining employees.

 But the true question is whether or not it’s worth it for you and your business.

 - Why incentive schemes matter

 - How to set up an employee incentive scheme

 - Are incentive schemes worth it?

 Why incentive schemes matter

 One of the clearest reasons why employee incentive schemes are important is because they give your staff extra motivation to work hard and deliver the best possible results for the company.
 Offering more than basic pay and benefits will encourage people to go the extra mile, which could make the difference between average and outstanding performance.

 Dedicated incentive programs also demonstrate the company's willingness to make a real investment in its people.
 By offering them, you're recognizing that the success of the business depends on its employees, and you're prepared to take action and put tangible measures in place to reward those who excel.